nanobox-io/nanobox-engine-python/README.md

 # Python

-This is a generic Python engine used to launch Python web and worker services when using [Nanobox](http://nanobox.io).
+This is a Python engine used to launch Python web and worker services when using [Nanobox](http://nanobox.io).

 ## Usage
 To use the Node.js engine, specify `python` as your `engine` in your boxfile.yml